 Alexander Cooley is a scholar of international relations whose research examines global authoritarianism, transnational kleptocracy, and the changing international order.
 His regional expertise centers on Eurasia, particularly Central Asia and the Caucasus, where he has studied how external powers shape governance, sovereignty, and political development in the post-Soviet states.

-Beyond the Columbia community, he serves as Acting Chair of the American University in Central Asia Foundation.
+Beyond the Columbia community, he serves as Chair of the American University in Central Asia Foundation.
 He is also a Nonresident Senior Fellow for Eurasian Affairs at the Chicago Council on Global Affairs, a Nonresident Fellow at the Kennan Institute, and an Academy Adjunct Fellow at the Queen Elizabeth II Academy for Leadership at Chatham House.

 Cooley is the author or co-author of eight books, including Dictators without Borders: Power and Money in Central Asia (Yale 2017, with John Heathershaw), Exit from Hegemony: The Unraveling of the American Global Order (Oxford 2020, with Daniel Nexon), and Dictating the Agenda: The Authoritarian Resurgence in World Politics (Oxford 2025, with Alexander Dukalskis).